 Students will be assessed in line with the examination board specification.
-Preparation for the terminal examination will take place throughout the year.
+Preparation for the final examination will take place throughout the year.
 The course content will be delivered in clear topics to support students in approaching the examination positively, and additional materials, including practice papers, will be made available to assist with this.
-The course will be assessed through two terminal examinations, one for calculator and one non-calculator.
+The course will be assessed through two final examinations, one with a calculator and one non-calculator.